Skip to Main Content

 Online

 To accept online credit card payments, you’ll need a digital storefront, such as an e-commerce store or website, and a payment gateway.
-E-commerce shops, restaurants accepting orders online and companies providing digital services — all are examples of businesses that rely on online credit card processing.
+E-commerce shops, restaurants accepting orders online and companies providing digital services are all examples of businesses that rely on online credit card processing.
 Online transactions typically have higher processing fees than in-person transactions since there is a higher potential for fraud.

 Shopify